-Incheon is South Korea's principal seaport and a Metro City in northwestern South Korea, bordering Gyeonggi and Seoul (50 km / 30 ml) to the east.
-Today, around 3 million people live in the city, ranking it Korea’s 3rd most populous (following Seoul and Busan).
-City's growth is mainly based on the development of the seaport and the proximity to country's capital.
+Incheon is South Korea's principal seaport and a Metro City bordering Gyeonggi Province and Seoul Special City (approx 40 km / 25 mi) to the east.
+By population (around 3 million), the city is ranked Korea’s 3rd largest - following Seoul and Busan.
+The city's growth is mainly based on the development of the seaport and the proximity to country's capital.
 Incheon is part of Seoul Capital Area (Seoul and Gyeonggi), forming world's 2nd-largest metro area by population (over 25,5 million, or around 1/2 of Korea's total population).

 As international port, Inchon was opened in 1883.
 In 2003, the city was designated as Korea's first "free economic zone".
 Since then, global enterprises and large Korean companies have increasingly invested in Incheon Free Economic Zone, including Samsung company which chose Songdo International City as its new investment destination for bio industry.

-In 2016, Incheon cruise port handled a total of 62 ship calls and around 165,000 passengers.
-Of those, 47 (around 75.8%) were departures from China.
-In 2016, South Korea was visited by around 2 million cruise ship tourists - an increase of 130% over 2015.
-The country was included in a total of 811 cruise itineraries, of which 534 to Jeju, 215 to Busan and 62 to Incheon.
-Official statistical data (reported by Korea's Ministry of Maritime Affairs and Fisheries) for 2016 showed that a foreign cruise passenger spends on average nearly USD 890 (on tours / excursions, shopping, food, drinks, services).
+In 2016, the cruise port handled a total of 62 ship calls and ~165,000 passengers.
+Of those, 47 (~76%) were ships on itineraries with departures from China.
+In 2016, South Korea was visited by ~2 million cruise ship tourists 130% increase over 2015).
+The country was included in a total of 811 cruise itineraries, of which 534 to Jeju, 215 to Busan, 62 to Incheon.
+Official statistical data (reported by Korea's Ministry of Maritime Affairs and Fisheries) for 2016 showed that a foreign cruise tourist spends on average nearly USD 890 (on tours / excursions, shopping, food, drinks, services).

-In March 2017, Incheon - a major port of call for cruise ships from China to South Korea and Japan, was on alert as China's government officially ordered Chinese travel agencies to halt selling South Korean cruises.
+In March 2017, Incheon - a major call port of cruises from China to South Korea and Japan, was on alert as China's government officially ordered Chinese travel agencies to halt selling South Korean cruises.
 The measure was in retaliation for Seoul's push for US military deployment (advanced anti-missile system) on its territory.
 China harshly criticized South Korea's decision to introduce the advanced THAAD system, posing threats to its security.